 From the above data, we can clearly see that the general type of table fan uses less power than a ceiling fan.

 However, the ceiling fans with high-end energy-saving technology uses much less power than the table fans.
-When the electricity bill is more important, you should definitely give a try to any of these three fans.
+When the electricity bill is more important, you should definitely give it a try to any of these three fans.
 All of these products are very popular and have enormous positive feedbacks.

 In the graph, you can see the common ceiling fans denoted by the red line, have the highest range of wattage.
 On the other hand, the energy-efficient ceiling fans (Green line) draw the lowest power possible.
 Table Fans (Yellow line) are in the mid-range of the graph.
 So, for the same output, the general type of ceiling fan consumes more energy than a table fan.

 To get in-depth knowledge about the power consumption of fans, you should also check out the following calculation guide.
-We have an online calculator to estimate the electricity consumption.
+We have an online calculator to estimate electricity consumption.

-Power Consumption Calculation
+Fan power Consumption Calculation

 The calculation process of electricity usage is quite similar for both table fans and ceiling fans.
 In this section, we consider two case studies to help you understand the calculation and estimate the electricity bill.